mapseed/platform/doc/TRANSLATIONS.md

   msgstr ""
   ```

-  This means that there is some text on the site somewhere that reads "Log Out", and by filling in the `msgstr` variable, we can change that to our desired language.
-For example, changing `msgstr ""` to `msgstr "Cerrar Sesión"`, will take care of the translation for us:
+  This means that there is some text on the site somewhere that reads "Log Out", and by filling in the `msgstr` variable, we are updating the translation.
+For example, changing `msgstr ""` to `msgstr "đảng xuãt"`, will allow the program to scan this file and update the translations on the website.

   So you would want to make it look like this: